-An ALPLN loan is type of private student loan.
+An ALPLN loan is a type of private student loan.
 The terms “private” and “alternative” may be used interchangeably to describe this student credit facility.
-They tend to carry higher rates of interest than government-issued products like PLUS, Stafford or Perkins loans.
+They tend to carry higher rates of interest than government-issued products like PLUS, Stafford, or Perkins loans.
 As such, most experts recommend using them only to supplement federally-backed loans and scholarships.

-Since ALPLN typically come with higher loan limits than their federal counterparts, they are often used to cover the cost of tuition at expensive private institutions.
+Since ALPLN typically comes with higher loan limits than their federal counterparts, they are often used to cover the cost of tuition at expensive private institutions.
 Graduate students who do not qualify for financial aid may also utilize ALPLN loans.
 The base rates of interest on these products vary according to the proclivities of their issuers and the credit ratings of their borrowers.
 Once issued, most ALPLN loans adopt variable interest rates that closely track the LIBOR benchmark and change quarterly.
 Some lenders may offer low “teaser” rates for a specified period at the outset of the loan’s term, making alternative loans an attractive option for families who can afford to pay back a significant portion of their balance in short order.

 ALPLN Loan: What You Need to Know

 Since they are not backed by the full faith and credit of the U.S. government, ALPLN loans may require borrowers to find a co-signer.
 This is especially common for young borrowers and older students attending college for the first time.
 In fact, many lenders have taken to requiring a co-signer for their ALPLN loans regardless of the circumstances.

 In order to remain eligible to receive disbursements, borrowers generally must take enough school credits to be considered a half-time student.
 Once a student drops below half-time status, they must begin repaying their loan immediately and may forfeit future disbursements.
 Most lenders require students who wish to renew their full-time status to reapply for their loans.